-The trail begins with a long uphill, which then levels off and undulates around the east side of the forest, offering views over the Ambleside fells.
+The trail begins with a long uphill whether you ride it clockwise or anticlockwise from the first junction.
+The hill then levels off and undulates around the east side of the forest, offering views over the Ambleside fells.
 Keep your eyes pealed for Go-Apes vehicles and all those enjoying Zip-Trekking through the trees.

 Sculptures to watch out for…